 “Digital Certificate” means a piece of code that resides on your computer or in a piece of hardware (often called a token), that uniquely identifies you in emails and on websites, and may also handle encrypted messages between you and others.
 It is sometimes called an identity certificate, or an “X.509” or “PKI” certificate.

-“GDPR” means the European Union General Data Protection Regulation (EU 2016/679) in force as of 25 May 2018.
+“GDPR” means the European Union General Data Protection Regulation (EU 2016/679) of 2018.
 GDPR rights, provisions, and regulations apply only to those natural persons who reside within the EU, although they align in many cases with the Data Privacy Framework, US federal privacy laws and regulations, and the privacy laws and regulations of many countries and US states.